Our top 10 experiences in Mongolia

 1. Countryside Naadam Games at Khatgal

-This is our favourite Naadam festivals – none of the queues or crowds of the big festival in Ulaanbaatar.
+This is our favourite Naadam festival – none of the queues or crowds of the big festival in Ulaanbaatar.
 The atmosphere is fantastic, buoyed by the legendary hospitality of the Mongolian people.
-In traditional dress, the colourful spectators watch competitors take part in the three ‘manly’ sports of archery, wrestling and horse racing.
+In traditional dress, the colourfully attired spectators watch competitors take part in the three ‘manly’ sports of archery, wrestling and horse racing.
 Read more.

 2. Spending a night with a Nomadic Family

-For many, the highlight of a visit to Mongolia is to spend time with a nomadic family, witnessing first hand their way of life unchanged for centuries - apart from a few modern day additions of satelite dish and solar panel.
-Help out with daily tasks of milking the animals and making curds, learn about daily life, the joys and the hardships of living a nomadic existence, but mostly, experience the genuine warmth and infamous hospitality of Mongolia's nomads.
+For many, the highlight of a visit to Mongolia is to spend time with a nomadic family, witnessing first-hand their way of life, unchanged for centuries...apart from a few modern-day additions of satellite dish and solar panel.
+Help out with daily tasks of milking the animals and making curds, learn about daily life, the joys and the hardships of living a nomadic existence, but mostly experience the genuine warmth and infamous hospitality of Mongolia's nomads.
+Read more.

 3. Camel Riding at Khongoryn Els

-Khongoryn Els (the Singing Sands) are some of the largest sand dunes in Mongolia, 180 kilometers long and up to 800 metres high.
+Khongoryn Els (the Singing Dunes) are some of the largest sand dunes in Mongolia, 180 kilometers long and up to 800 metres high.
 A climb to the top gives amazing views across the surrounding desert.
-This area is inhabited by traditional camel herders and is a great place to learn about these fascinating animals and ride a ‘Ship of the Desert’ in their natural habitat.
+This area is inhabited by traditional camel-herders and is a great place to learn about these fascinating animals and ride a ‘Ship of the Desert’ in their natural habitat.
 Read more.

 4. Stargazing in the Gobi Desert